GrieferAtWork/KOSmk4/readme.md

 Using this system, KOS system headers will automatically determine the features provided by the linked libc, and fill in the gaps, thus offering a much more complete API experience, regardless of what the underlying libraries actually offer.

-Now assuming that some functionality is missing from linked libraries, this manifests itself by the automatic function substitution system kicking in and providing local definitions (aka. static/inline functions) for pretty much everything found in system headers (e.g. memcpy is immediately implemented as an inline/static function in `/kos/include/libc/local/string/memcpy.h`)
+Now assuming that some functionality is missing from linked libraries, this manifests itself by the automatic function substitution system kicking in and providing local definitions (aka. static/inline functions) for pretty much everything found in system headers (e.g. memcpy is immediately implemented as an inline/static function in `/kos/include/libc/local/string/memcpy.h`).

 With these substitutions in place, libraries and the kernel can still be built, however will result in below-optimal code being generated, simple due to the rediculous amount of redundancies.

-For more information about the header substitution system, and how it makes it possible to use KOS's headers for toolchains other than KOS itself (requiring only minor, to no modifications at all), take a look at the section on [Automatic System Headers](#headers)
+For more information about the header substitution system, and how it makes it possible to use KOS's headers for toolchains other than KOS itself (requiring only minor, to no modifications at all), take a look at the section on [Automatic System Headers](#headers).

 <a name="emulators"></a>
-## Using various emulators to run KOS
+## Using Various Emulators to Run KOS

-KOS supports emulated execution via one of the following emulators
+KOS supports emulated execution via one of the following emulators:

 - QEMU (default)
 	- Start this emulator with: